OWLcracker/big-data/README.md

 This enables the dashboard to access the data in Spark so that it can also utilize the distributed processing capabilities of Spark.

-If a dashboard is opened, a request including a SQL-Statement is sent to the Thrift Server.
+If a dashboard is opened, a request including an SQL-Statement is sent to the Thrift Server.
 The Thrift Server then processes the SQL-Statement and looks for the data in the specified global temporary view.
 Retrieving data from the global temporary view will trigger a new Spark job.
 The Spark job will then retrieve the data from the cache and process it according to the SQL-Statement.